cython/cython/docs/src/reference/language_basics.rst

  * Names defined by other ``DEF`` statements

 * They can be combined using any of the Python expression syntax
-* Cython provides the following pre-defined names
+* Cython provides the following predefined names

  * Corresponding to the values returned by ``os.uname()``